-Organizations are often like hall closets.
-The busier you get, the more junk you cram into the closet – until one day – when opening the door, it all collapses on you.
-Likewise with organizations, you get so busy with the myriad of activities that you have no time to pay attention to your values or communication patterns or unhealthy use of power or the strife amongst staff or a host of other dysfunctional cultural forces that drive down your productivity and silently rob you.
+We get it.
+You get so busy with the myriad of activities that you have no time to pay attention to your values or communication patterns or unhealthy use of power or the strife amongst staff or a host of other dysfunctional cultural forces.

 1Terrence A. Deal and Allan A. Kennedy, Corporate Cultures: The Rites And Rituals Of Corporate Life (Reading, MA: Addison-Wesley Publishing Company, 1982).